catalincraciun/Chromacore/README.md

 <br></br>
 ## Description

-Chromacore is a 2D infinite musical platformer set in the dark.
-Our thief struggles to run away from other mystic forces slowing him down.
+Chromacore is a 2D infinite musical platformer set in dark.
+Our thief struggles to run away from mystic forces slowing him down.
 Run, run and run!

 Built with Unity 5 (Personal Edition)
 <br></br><br></br>